garethnottuccs/cs4500-fall2023/README.md

 ## Book/Reading Tracker
 Application for the management and tracking of current and previous books read.

-Created by Gareth Nott, Joshua Brisson, Rilee Seebaum, and two others whose names are lost, under the direction of Dr. kristen Walcott, for CS4300-001, Fall 2023.
+Created by Gareth Nott, Joshua Brisson, Rilee Seebaum, and two others whose names are lost, under the direction of Dr. Kristen Walcott, for CS4300-001, Fall 2023, University of Colorado at Colorado Springs.

 Written, tested, and run using Django.